 This year, select youth from previous Shadow Days were invited back to act as group leaders and the program hopes to continue to grow and develop leadership corps around the country.
 Youth are encouraged to maintain contact with their members of Congress and their staffs to keep the dialogue around child welfare and potential recommendations.

-Rep. Bass did an interview a few years ago to help bring awareness about this great program.
-Learn more about Foster Youth Shadow Day by viewing the video below:
+Rep. Bass did an interview a few years ago to help bring awareness to this great program.
+Learn more about Foster Youth Shadow Day by viewing their video.